Campus Safety and Security Information

 A. Timely Warnings

-In the event that a situation arises, either on or off campus, that, in the judgment of the president, his senior administrative staff, or Campus Security, is a potential ongoing or continuing threat, a campus wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus, that, in the judgment of the president, his senior administrative staff, or Campus Police & Security, is a potential ongoing or continuing threat, a campus wide "timely warning" will be issued.

 The warning will be issued through the most effective and efficient means available and may include instant messaging to faculty and staff as well as e-mail notification and text messaging through Jaguar Alerts to faculty, staff, and students.
 Announcements may also be made over the college's indoor and outdoor speaker system.